allenai/scispacy/README.md

 - `threshold : float, optional, (default = 0.7)`
     The threshold that a mention candidate must reach to be added to the mention in the Doc as a mention candidate.
+-   `no_definition_threshold : float, optional, (default = 0.95)`
+        The threshold that a entity candidate must reach to be added to the mention in the Doc as a mention candidate if the entity candidate does not have a definition.
 - `filter_for_definitions: bool, default = True`
     Whether to filter entities that can be returned to only include those with definitions in the knowledge base.